Zefeng Li's home page

-- Matlab package of an automatic phase picker for local earthquakes: PSIRpicker, Tutorial, and Paper.
+- Matlab package of an automatic phase picker for local earthquakes: PSIRpicker and Tutorial.

-- A uniform and comprehensive database of two-decade shear-wave splitting measurements of local earthquakes in Southern California (1995-2014): SWS Database.
+- Shear-wave splitting measurements of local earthquakes (1995-2014) in southern California: SWS Database.

 - Python package of high-resolution microseismic detection (local similarity based) for Large-N arrays.
 Available upon request.

 - Li, Z., Z. Peng, and D. Hollis, High-resolution seismic event detection using local coherence for ultra-dense arrays, in revision, Sci.
 Rep..

 - Li, Z., and Z. Peng (2017), Stress- and structure-induced anisotropy in Southern California from two-decades of shear-wave splitting measurements, Geophys.
 Res.
 Lett., 44, doi: 10.1002/2017GL075163.
 [PDF]